-Custody disputes often become heated, contentious affairs.
-But what if you’re a non-biological parent?
+We love our kids and custody disputes often become heated, contentious affairs.
+But what if you’re not the child’s biological parent?
 Do you even have a chance to win custody?

-Can You Win Custody Of A Child that isn’t technically yours?
+Can You Win Custody Of A Child that isn’t biologically yours?

 Deep emotional connections are not exclusive to biologically linked households.
-All of this further complicates matters when it comes to child custody.
+All of this further complicates matters when it comes to divorce and child custody disputes.

 In most cases, a biological parent has a significant advantage when it comes to gaining custody.